Sierra Nevada Ski Pass - Prices 2021/22, Calendar and Where to Buy

 This slope is located between Pradollano and Borreguiles and is called El Rio.

 You can enjoy night skiing twice a week: on Thursdays and on Saturdays.

-It opens from 19:30 to 22:00 hours, and depend on metrological conditions.
-The last ski lift leaves at 22:00.
+It opens from 19:30 to 22:00 hours, if weather conditions allow.
+The last ski lift is at 22:00.

-The sale of night ski passes is from 19:00 to 21:30 hours.
+You can buy night skiing passes at the Ticket Office from 19:00 to 21:30 hours.